A well-built pond – one with a skimmer, biological filtration and plenty of plants – will develop an ecosystem that more or less cleans itself.

 To keep you water clear, treat it at least once a week throughout the season with beneficial bacteria.
 This product is completely safe for fish, so feel free to use a higher dosage than is recommended on the bottle if you feel you need it.
 If the weather is still cool, use Cold Water Bacteria until the water warms up for the season.

-If you did your clean-out in the spring, don't start feeding your fish again until the water temperature is consistently above 55 degrees.
-At that point, you can ease them into the season with a Cold Water Food or Probiotic Food.
+If you did your clean-out in the spring, don’t start feeding your fish again until the water temperature is consistently above 55 degrees.
+At that point, you can ease them into the season with Probiotic Fish Food.

 Want us to clean your pond for you?
 Click here to sign up.
 We serve York, PA; Lancaster, PA; Harrisburg, PA and other parts of Central Pennsylvania and Northern Maryland.